JMercie/Power-To-Admins/README.md

 # Power To Admins

-This project is made to give salesforce administrators a GUI to easily use git and sfdx-cli tools in their workflow.
+Simple GUI to help Salesforce admins and developers to use git and sfdx cli tools without using the terminal.

 ## Badges